A few concepts and terms to know about the gender theory debate and recommended resources for parents, teachers or other concerned citizens:

-- Transgender Trend – UK based parents group questioning the trans narrative
+- Transgender Trend – UK based parents group questioning the lack of evidence behind the trans narrative and focused on promoting safeguarding as the first priority for children

 - 4th Wave Now – a community of people concerned about the medicalization of gender non-conforming youth